alfonsosaera/RNAseq/README.md

 Reads alignment and counting
 ============================

-The [Spliced Transcripts Alignment to a Reference](https://github.com/alexdobin/STAR) (`STAR`) software was used to align the reads to the genome. `STAR` is an ultrafast universal RNA-seq aligner based on a previously undescribed RNA-seq alignment algorithm that uses sequential maximum mappable seed search in uncompressed suffix arrays followed by seed clustering and stitching procedure.
+The [Spliced Transcripts Alignment to a Reference](https://github.com/alexdobin/STAR) (`STAR`) software was used to align the reads to the genome. `STAR` is an ultrafast universal RNA-seq aligner based on a previously undescribed RNA-seq alignment algorithm that uses sequential maximum mappable seed search in uncompressed suffix arrays followed by seed clustering and stitching procedure ([Dobin et al. 2013](https://www.ncbi.nlm.nih.gov/pubmed/23104886)).

-The `STAR` workflow consists of 2 steps: 1.
-Generating genome indexes files.
-In this step we must provide the reference genome sequence (FASTA file) and annotations (GTF file), from which `STAR` generate genome indexes used in the 2nd (mapping) step.
+The `STAR` workflow consists of 2 steps:

+1. Generating genome indexes files.
+In this step we must provide the reference genome sequence (FASTA file) and annotations (GTF file), from which `STAR` generates genome indexes used in the 2nd (mapping) step.
 The indexes are saved to disk and need only be generated once.
 2. Mapping reads to the genome.
 In this step user supplies the index files (1st step) and the RNA-seq reads (sequences) as FASTA or FASTQ files.

 STAR index
 ==========